Withstanding the Wind

 Dad and I took a selfie when we made it through the wind and across the bridge.
 I straightened my bike helmet, knocked crooked by the wind.
 How could something invisible make such a visible impact?
 As we stood out on the island, gazing at the gulf, a line of waves crashed onto a sandbar quite a way out.
-The tumultuous surf was evidence to power of the wind.
+The tumultuous surf was evidence of the power of the wind.

 The skies were blue.
 The sand was soft and warm.
 The ocean was blue-green.
 But it churned.
 Some days don’t look like they should be so much of a struggle.
 We expect to roll out into a calm routine, forgetting to factor in the breeze.
 How do we withstand a wind we cannot see?